opoplawski/ansible-pfsense/README.md

 collections_paths=collections
 ```

-## Installing using ansible pre-2.9 (not galaxy)

-Just checkout the [repository](https://github.com/pfsensible/core) and run your playbooks from the ansible-pfsense directory.

 ## Configuration

 Current ansible (2.9) python discovery should detect the installed python.
 If not, you can set in your playbook or hosts vars: